MoniPar/tailors_thimble/README.md

 **About Page**

-The responsive About page, is reachable via the About link in the navigation bar as well as the link on the Home page 'Established' section.
+The responsive About page is reachable via the About link in the navigation bar as well as the link on the Home page 'Established' section.
 It includes the following:
 * More detailed information about the Master Tailor and an image of him in his workshop.
 This helps a potential customer find out the level of experience the craftsman has.
 It helps build a level of trust in the tailor's ability to complete a very well accomplished service.
 * A section on the process that the Tailor takes for every individual garment.
 The 6 steps of the process are accessible through an interactive menu which displays each step at a time.
-Each display includes an image and a paragraph on what happens at step of the process.
+Each display includes an image and a paragraph on what happens at every step of the process.
 This feature is valuable to the user as it demonstrates the order for the appointments to be scheduled in order to complete a bespoke outfit.
 * A CTA with a celebratory background image, inviting text and a champagne coloured button to entice the user to schedule an appointment.

 <details>